IRS Innocent Spouse Relief Denied? Here’s How to Fight Back

 Offer in Compromise (OIC)

 This option allows you to settle your tax debts for less than the full amount owed, providing a significant financial relief if you meet the IRS criteria.
 The process involves submitting a proposal to the IRS that outlines how much you can pay.
 The IRS will consider your income, expenses, asset equity, and ability to pay when evaluating your proposal.
 An OIC is ideal for those who cannot pay their full tax liabilities without causing financial hardship.
-See how our tax law firm can help you Settle your IRS tax debt for less than the full amount owed through effective negotiation with an Offer in Compromise.
+See how our tax law firm can help you settle your IRS tax debt for less than the full amount owed through effective negotiation with an Offer in Compromise.

 Installment Agreement

 If you’re unable to pay your tax debt in full, you may qualify for an Installment Agreement with the IRS, which allows you to make monthly payments over time.
 This is one of the most commonly used tax relief options and can be arranged for a period that reflects your ability to pay.
 It’s suitable for individuals who can meet regular payment obligations but need an extended timeframe to clear their tax dues.
-Check if you’re eligible for an IRS installment agreement and Reset your financial status with the IRS through our Fresh Start Program.
+Check if you’re eligible for an IRS installment agreement and reset your financial status with the IRS through our Fresh Start Program.

 Currently Not Collectible (CNC)

 If paying your back taxes would prevent you from covering basic living expenses, you might qualify for Currently Not Collectible status.
 Under CNC, the IRS temporarily halts collection activities until your financial situation improves.
 This doesn’t waive the tax owed but provides relief from the pressure of immediate payments.
-See how our tax debt attorneys can delay IRS collection actions due to financial hardship with Currently Not Collectible status
+See how our tax debt attorneys can delay IRS collection actions due to financial hardship with Currently Not Collectible status.

 Penalty Abatement